Learn about the best Types of Ginger Plants and their uses. You can grow them for ornamental and culinary purposes easily!

 Other Names: Peacock ginger, Variegated Ginger Lily, Indian Crocus, Round-Rooted Galangal

 It’s grown for dramatic foliage and lily-like flowers that emerge with sweet fragrance during fall and summer.
 The tubers have a not-so-pleasant spicy flavor and have similar uses to ginger.

 Botanical Name: Curcuma longa

 The must-have spice in Indian curries is not just used for food coloring–It’s a superfood.
 Its roots have a peppery flavor with a slight hint of lemon.

 - You can easily grow several plants together in a medium-sized pot.

-- Everything about growing turmeric is here.
+- Learn everything about growing turmeric here.

 Other Names: Pink Ginger Tulip, Pink Ginger Plant